Stand with Ukraine flag

 Prerequisites

-This guide describes how to install ThingsBoard on RHEL/CentOS 7/8.
+This guide describes how to install ThingsBoard on RHEL 8/9, CentOS 8/9, or their derivatives (Alma, Rocky, Oracle, etc).
 Hardware requirements depend on chosen database and amount of devices connected to the system.
-To run ThingsBoard and PostgreSQL on a single machine you will need at least 1Gb of RAM.
+To run ThingsBoard and PostgreSQL on a single machine you will need at least 4Gb of RAM.
 To run ThingsBoard and Cassandra on a single machine you will need at least 8Gb of RAM.

 Before continue to installation execute the following commands in order to install necessary tools: